-There are now reports about the Apple Car “almost” every day.
-Now new rumors about Apple’s car plans are causing shares of Japanese car manufacturers to rise.
+The Apple Car is now being reported on "almost" daily.
+Now, new rumors surrounding Apple's car plans are causing shares of Japanese automakers to rise.

-According to new reports, Apple is in talks with “at least” six car manufacturers about producing an Apple Car, including some Japanese companies that may have the capacity to take on the project. writes Nikkei:
+According to new reports, Apple is in talks with “at least” six automakers about producing an Apple Car, including some Japanese companies that may have the capacity to take on the project. writes Nikkei:

-Apple appears to be in talks with several automakers, including Japanese ones, to produce electric vehicles (EVs).
-On February 3, CNBC reported that negotiations with Kia, a subsidiary of Hyundai Motor Co. in South Korea, are close to a deal.
-"At least six companies are in talks," said a supplier executive.
-Automakers are being forced to make difficult decisions about whether to accept the "horizontal division of labor" model that separates design, development and production.
+Apple appears to be negotiating with several automakers, including Japanese ones, about producing electric vehicles (EVs).
+On February 3, CNBC reported that negotiations with Kia, a subsidiary of Hyundai Motor Co. in South Korea, were close to an agreement.
+"At least six companies are in negotiations," said a supplier executive.
+Automakers are being forced to make difficult decisions about whether to accept the "horizontal division of labor" model, which separates design, development, and production.

 Apple Car: It shouldn't stay with one partner

-This “division of labor” could be the key to who ultimately accepts a possible offer from Apple. is called it at Bloomberg:
+This “division of labor” could be the key to who ultimately accepts a potential offer from Apple. is called it at Bloomberg:

 Tatsuo Yoshida, a senior analyst at Bloomberg Intelligence, said Japanese automakers are usually too busy with their own development, production, sales and customer service to take on a task like working with Apple.
 However, Nissan Motor Co. or Mitsubishi Motors Corp. don't have much work and are somewhat idle, so they could be a good fit.